 For more information write:

-In addition to recommending courses to undergraduate pre-law students, the college offers counseling on such subjects as how to prepare for the LSAT, the process of selecting the law school best suited to the student's personal desires and credentials, and the procedures for applying to law school.
-Up-to-date information is also provided on the various career opportunities and general employment prospects within the legal field.
+In addition to recommending courses to undergraduate pre-law students, the college offers counseling on such subjects as how to prepare for the Law School Aptitude Test, the process of selecting the law school best suited to the student's personal desires and credentials, and the procedures for applying to law school.
+Up-to-date information also is provided on the various career opportunities and general employment prospects within the legal field.

 Address all inquiries about pre-law counseling and training to: